AzureAD/microsoft-authentication-library-for-js/2-Authorization/1-call-api-react/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `API\TodoListAPI\appsettings.json` file.
-1. Find the key `Enter the domain of your Azure AD tenant, e.g. 'contoso.onmicrosoft.com'` and replace the existing value with your Azure AD tenant domain, ex. `contoso.onmicrosoft.com`.
 1. Find the key `Enter the Client ID (aka 'Application ID')` and replace the existing value with the application ID (clientId) of `ciam-msal-dotnet-api` app copied from the Azure portal.
 1. Find the key `Enter the tenant ID` and replace the existing value with your Azure AD tenant/directory ID.